-- iv. audiences shall be clearly informed of the existence of product placement by an appropriate identification at the start and at the end of the programme, and when a programme resumes after an advertising break, in order to avoid any confusion on the part of the viewer. - 14.3 Without prejudice to sections 14.1 and 14.2, programmes shall not contain product placement of: - - cigarettes and other tobacco products, as well as electronic cigarettes and refill containers, or product placement from undertakings whose principal activity is the manufacture or sale of those products. - ii. specific medicinal products or medical treatments available only on prescription in the State. - 14.4 Sections 14.1, 14.2, and 14.3 shall apply only to programmes produced after 19 December 2009.
+- 15.3 Without prejudice to Sections 15.1 and 15.2, programmes shall not contain product placement of: - i. cigarettes and other tobacco products, as well as electronic cigarettes and refill containers, or product placement from undertakings whose principal activity is the manufacture or sale of those products. - ii. specific medicinal products or medical treatments available only on prescription in the State. - 15.4 Sections 15.1, 15.2, and 15.3 shall apply only to programmes produced after 19 December 2009.